-Over a period of real challenge, the Scottish housing sector has continued to provide vital services and support to communities.
-The Scotland Housing Awards represents an opportunity to recognise, showcase, celebrate and share this incredible and inspirational work.
+Over this difficult period, the Scottish housing sector has continued to give essential services and support to communities.
+The Scotland Housing Awards stands for an chance to identify, showcase, celebrate and share this incredible and inspiring work.

-We have been shortlisted as nominees in the following categories:
+We have been short-listed as nominees in the these categories:

 Working in Partnership: